gcostaneto/gcostaneto/README.md

 Neurodivergent parent, racing cars fan, and cycling enthusiast.

-I'm a scientist at Syngenta Seeds (North America), working in the global biostatistics team within molecular breeding.
+I'm a scientist at Syngenta Seeds (North America), leading the Global Enviromics team for Digital R&D in Seeds Research.

 My science domain lies in quantitative genetics and biometrics for modeling complex traits, elucidating their genetic architecture, and predicting their variation across environments.
 I try to integrate diverse data types like phenomics, genomics, and enviromics/envirotyping for breeding analytics, and techniques, such as machine learning, experimental statistics, hypothesis testing, and simulations.